pthieu/p-stack-fs/README.md

 # TODO

-- [ ] Add AWS SSM Params into secret grab, test
 - [ ] Add Chakra UI (client only)
 - [ ] Look into Chakra UI Ark
   - [ ] Panda is their upcoming replacement of Chakra
+- [ ] Look into docker layer caching to improve build speed
 - [ ] SSM_BATH_PATH requires a trailing slash, figure out how to handle that case
+- [x] Add AWS SSM Params into secret grab

 # Stack